-Counseling and Wellness Services offers free, non-judgmental, and confidential assistance to NYU students who have concerns related to their use of alcohol or other drugs through a range of services, including the The SAFE (Substance Assessment, Feedback and Evaluation) program.
-In addition, CWS also has a hotline operated 24 hours/day through its Wellness Exchange (212-443-9999) where students can call with any concerns or questions regarding alcohol or substance use, and be directed to CWS staff who specialize in substance use.
+Counseling and Wellness Services offers free, non-judgmental, and confidential assistance to NYU students who have concerns related to their use of alcohol or other drugs through a range of services, including the The SAFE Program (Substance Assessment, Feedback and Evaluation).
+In addition, students can contact the Wellness Exchange at (212) 443-9999 or chat via the app anytime to be connected to a specialized substance abuse counselor to discuss any concerns or questions regarding alcohol or substance use.

 The SAFE program helps students examine their own substance-related behaviors in a safe, judgment-free environment.
 The focus of the SAFE program is to help students reduce high-risk behaviors and harmful consequences related to their use of alcohol or other drugs, identify motivations and triggers related to their use, and build skills to help promote change.
 Services are provided by a multi-disciplinary clinical team within CWS, and are non-judgmental, non-labeling and confidential.